dombrant/100-days-of-code/r1-log.md

 ### R1D6 (January 9th, 2018)
 I got some work done on the "Introduction to Bitwise Operators" section of Codecademy's Python course.
 Coding in binary seems scary but it doesn't take too long to get the number system down.
 I also read a couple articles, including MDN's Introduction to CSS Box Model.
 It felt good to brush up on the fundamentals of CSS.

+### R1D7 (January 10th, 2018)
+Did a light amount of coding today.
+Finished the "Introduction to Bitwise Operators" section of Codecademy's Python course.